 At least $5 million must be awarded each year for HIV/AIDS housing.
-OTDA also makes awards in accordance with geographic diversity and has a priority for NY/NY III housing for the New York City proposals.
+OTDA also makes awards in accordance with geographic diversity and has a priority for projects with Empire State Supportive Housing Initiative (ESSHI) awards.

 Term of Service/Length of Grant

 The project must remain in service for a term of up to 25 years.

 HHAP funds can only be awarded for units in a building that houses homeless people.
 Applicants should not apply if the project is not ready to begin development activities.
 No single sponsoring organization can receive more than 25% of the funds available in a fiscal year.
 No single geographic region can receive more than 60% of the funds, unless HHAC determines it is in the best interest of the state to do so.
 For these purposes, HHAC divides New York State into three separate regions: New York City (Bronx, Brooklyn, Manhattan, Queens and Richmond), suburbs (Westchester, Nassau and Suffolk) and the rest of the state.